 How To Improve Your Bench Press to Go from 225 for Reps, to 315 as a 1 Rep Max (1RM)

-If someone has reached a 225 bench press, it’s almost certain they know the basics about the optimal bench press bar path, dietary protein and adequate rest.
+Once an individual achieves a 225 bench press, it’s highly likely they have grasped the fundamentals concerning the optimal bench press bar path, dietary protein, and sufficient rest.
 However, persistence and the basics are all that’s necessary to hit a 225 1RM.

 Taking the leap up to 315 will require a year or more of effort as well as more advanced lifting techniques.
 Some key tips to increase bench press weight and strive for a 315 1RM include: